1stDimension/StL-Viewer/README.md

 # StL-Viewer
-It is being developed on Windows 10 using MinGW, with goal of being OS and compiler independent.
-However it was not yet tested on any machine with different OS nor compiled using different compiler.

 ## Description

 ### Introduction
 This is a student project.
-I wanted like to learn graphics API like OpenGL.
+I wanted like to learn graphics API like ***OpenGL***.
 My supervisor tasked me with making a viewer for StL Files.

+### Side note

+It is being developed on ***Windows 10*** using ***MinGW 8.1.0***, with goal of being OS and compiler independent.
+However it was not yet tested on any machine with different OS nor compiled using different compiler.

 ### AtL files
 According to StL format specification every surface of a 3d object is broken down into a number of triangles.
 Each triangle is described by 4 3-element vectors.
 1st one is the normal vector of this figure, the rest are positions of the vertices.
 Files come in 2 forms, binary and ASCII.
+More on that can be found [here][stl].

 ### Compilation
 This is project was made using [CMake][cmake], therefore it is essential to install it.
 What is [CMake][cmake]?
 From their project website: